naeemarsalan/tower-defense/README.md

 ```

 The response includes a JSON object with a `towers` array describing the latest
 known tower placements (by coordinate and tower type).
+When the browser client
+loads, it will fetch this endpoint and replay the returned placements so that a
+page refresh remains in sync with the REST server's view of the board.

 ## Contributing